- What makes a church?

 Furthermore, Christ is the shepherd and we are the sheep.
 Just as a shepherd gathers his sheep into one flock, Christ brings all believers into one church.

 Finding the true church does not just mean choosing one congregation over another, but finding the church that preaches the true gospel.
 The Bible tells us that the church is founded on the teachings of the apostles and the prophets (Eph 2:20).
-It also calls the church “the pillar and foundation of the truth” (1 Tim 3:15).
-The church upholds and proclaims the truth that is taught in the Bible.
+It also calls the church “the pillar and foundation of the truth” (

 There is “one faith, one baptism”—that is, only one gospel of salvation.
 Two churches with different beliefs on salvation cannot both be true.
 Thousands of Christian churches with different teachings on salvation exist in the world today.
 Every Christian needs to seek the one faith that the apostles once shared and preached, rather than basing the choice on factors such as the quality of the choir or the eloquence of the speaker.
 We need to choose on the basis of truth.

 “The body apart from the spirit is dead” (Jas 2:26); likewise, a congregation without the Spirit of God has no spiritual life.
 The church of the living God must have the Holy Spirit.
 Believers in the true church receive the promised Holy Spirit just as the apostles did.
 Together, these believers become the dwelling place of the Spirit (Eph 2:22).

 Through the Holy Spirit, Jesus Christ gives the church the authority to forgive sins (Jn 20:22-23).
 Therefore, it is the presence of the Holy Spirit that makes baptism effective for the forgiveness of sins (